phnmnl/workflow-demo/README.md

 git config --global user.name "My Name"
 ```

-Finally, please copy the *Phenomenal-credentials.json* file under the home directory `/home/phenomenal`.
+Finally, please copy the *Phenomenal-credentials.json* file under the home directory `/home/phenomenal`. (fom USB-stick)

 ## How to develop a simple R-based microservice

 When migrating your monolitic workflow to a microservice-based infrastructure, you will have to split it in smaller, interchangeable, tasks.
-This is anyway a general good practice to follow when you develope your software, that will promote *separation of concern* and reusability.
+This is anyway a general good practice to follow when you develop your software, that will promote *separation of concern* and reusability.

 Here we propose a microservice infrastructure based on MANTL.
 In MANTL, complex applications are built deploying Docker containers that act as microservices.
 When separating your application in Docker containers, it is important to find a good strategy to share data between them.
 In MANTL, [GlusterFS](https://www.gluster.org/) is used to provide a distributed filesystem where containers, that can potentially run on different nodes, can share data.
 Therefore, you can assume that each microservice in a complex workflow reads the input, and it writes the output, form some volume that will be mounted by MANTL.

 Here we use a workflow by the Kultima lab as benchmark.
 In this tutorial you will deploy your very own MANTL cluster, and run this workflow using an interactive Jupyter [notebook](https://github.com/phnmnl/workflow-demo/blob/master/Jupyter/Workflow.ipynb).
 Please give a quick look to it before to proceed with the next section.

-###Develope microservices with Docker
+###Develop microservices with Docker

 In this section we show how to wrap a simple R-script in a Docker image, that can act as a microservice in a more complex workflow.
 For the best learning experience, we recommend that you repeat every step on your own.